Research and innovation

 More on Medical Humanities

-The Postcolonial Research Group covers a wide range of topics relating to the globalised present as well as the colonial past.
+The Postcolonial Research Group is an inclusive group of established and emerging scholars, whose work covers a wide range of topics relating to the globalised present and the colonial past.

 More on Postcolonial

-The Textual Histories Research Group examines textual studies, textual editing, and the history of the book.
+The Textual Histories Research Group brings together scholars engaged in textual studies, textual editing, and the history of the book

 Research centres